Sound Mode and Scale-Dependent Growth in Two-Fluid Dynamical Dark Energy: Conclusions

 In addition to its influence on the growth of matter perturbations, DDE also acts as a dissipative medium for DM halos if it supports a sound mode.
 Halos moving relative to the DE fluids experience a gravitational drag force analogous to dynamical friction due to the excitation of sound waves, resulting in a transfer of energy from the halo to the DDE component.
 This introduces both a mass and redshift dependence in the effective growth rate $f\sigma_8$ inferred from (direct or indirect) measurements of halo peculiar velocities.
 This effect is negligible for typical sound speeds, but would become significant if at least one of the DE fluids has an extremely low sound speed ($\hat c_\pm^2 \sim 10^{-5}$).
 In such a limiting case, the peculiar velocities of cluster-size halos would be altered by $\sim 10\%$, with the magnitude of the effect scaling linearly with halo mass.
+Stacked weak-lensing measurements could provide an avenue to detect the halo-induced DE wakes, although the expected signal is very small and detectable only in Stage-IV surveys.

 Although a fully self-consistent treatment requires combining these effects with the inclusion of non-linear corrections, our analysis demonstrates that if the DESI results continue to hold, a future full-shape, multi-tracer measurement of galaxy clustering statistics could probe the dynamical nature of dark energy directly at the level of its fluctuations (rather than merely its background evolution) across a broad range of sound speeds.